PostHog/posthog.com/contents/docs/deployment/deploy-aws.md

 [![Launch AWS Stack](../../../src/images/deploy-button-aws.svg)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=Posthog&templateURL=https://deployments-posthog.s3-us-west-2.amazonaws.com/cloudformation/ecs/fargate/posthog.yaml)

 1. After clicking "Next" you'll have the option to review the parameters.
-You will need to update these if you want to modify default behaviors or setup SMTP configs as described below.
+You will need to update these if you want to modify default behaviors, get alarms, or setup SMTP configs as described below.

 1. Review the rest of the Configuration Wizard pages

-1. (Optional) On the Review stack page you can click **estimate cost** to get an estimate of how much your specific config will cost per month.
+1. (Optional) On the 'Review Stack' page you can click **estimate cost** to get an estimate of how much your specific config will cost per month.
 The default configs cost about ~\$27 USD per month

 1. If you are ready, click **Create Stack**!

 1. Once deployment completes look under **Outputs** for `ExternalUrl`

-1. Review all parameters in the config and ensure everything is nominal
+1. Review all parameters in the config and ensure everything is nominal.

+1. If you filled out Alarm email, then check your email to confirm SNS subscription.

 ### Adding TLS/SSL support